mockoon/mockoon/README.md

 ## Install the CLI

 Mockoon CLI is available as an [NPM package](https://www.npmjs.com/package/@mockoon/cli).
-Please look at our [dedicated documentation](https://github.com/mockoon/mockoon/blob/main/packages/cli) to learn how to install and use it.
+Please check our [dedicated documentation](https://github.com/mockoon/mockoon/blob/main/packages/cli) to learn how to install and use it.

+## Use in cloud functions and serverless environments

+Mockoon's Serverless [NPM package](https://www.npmjs.com/package/@mockoon/serverless) provides an easy way to run Mockoon's mock APIs in cloud functions and serverless environments: AWS Lambda, GCP Functions, Firebase Functions, etc.

+Please check our [dedicated documentation](https://github.com/mockoon/mockoon/blob/main/packages/serverless) to learn how to use it.

 ## Mockoon's documentation